Citizen-Knowledge-Graph/ckg-site-resp/src/en/index.md

     des: "The three of us are Tech4Germany alumni.
 Benjamin is currently working as a software developer in the 'Neues Rechtsinformationssystem' project at DigitalService.
 Vanessa improves digital administrative services at ifok.
 Ben works as a data engineer at SoundCloud.
 Contact: citizenknowledgegraph@googlegroups.com"
 idea:
     title: "The Idea"
     des: "The state offers citizens various support schemes.
 Many are little know or poorly documented.
 As a consequence applications are often not submitted at all or are submitted incorrectly.
 Benefits are lost.
-Revelate informs citizens about their rights and available support schemes and assists them in submitting applications correctly."
+Citizen Knowledge Graph informs citizens about their rights and available support schemes and assists them in submitting applications correctly."
     user:
         img: "assets/images/idea/benutzer.png"
         des: "The user creates a simple profile"